MAT496-Monsoon2025-SNU/-akshitashreyash-LangSmith-MAT496-SNU/README.md

 LESSON 3
 We learn that map reduce enables efficient parallelization and aggregation of tasks in LangGraph workflows.
 I tried fixing the one error but did not succeed

+LESSON 4
+We learn that multi-agent research assistants in LangGraph can coordinate analyst, interview and report generation using graph workflows and act as a very nice research assistant.